martincostello/blog/source/2024-09-10-whats-new-for-openapi-with-dotnet-9.html.md

 The caveats to note here:

 - `[ShortRunJob]` is no longer used, so the benchmarks run more iterations and are thus more accurate.
+This is why the error bars are much smaller in the second series of graphs.
 - _All_ improvements between .NET 9 preview 7 and release candidate 1 are included, not just the fixes for OpenAPI.
   This is most apparent from the major step down on the graph for all three libraries a few points in from the left.
   This is where the benchmark project switches from using preview 7 to the daily RC1 builds.